jhkrischel/world-war-weird/3-house-rules.md

 The Ride skill covers riding horses and other more exotic animals, as well as piloting animal-driven vehicles like wagons and stage coaches.

-* Overcome: Ride is the equivalent of Athletics when you’re on horseback (or other-creature-back) or when you’re piloting one of the aforementioned vehicles.
+* Overcome: Ride is the equivalent of Athletics when you're on horseback (or other-creature-back) or when you're piloting one of the aforementioned vehicles.
 Use it to do difficult things or to do normal things under difficult circumstances, like moving through rough terrain, squeezing through small spaces, jumping chasms, and so forth.
 * Create an Advantage: You might use Ride to put some distance between yourself and a pursuer, get some extra speed from your horse, or declare that you know a <aspect>Convenient Shortcut</aspect> or something similar.
-* Attack: By default, Ride isn’t an attack skill.
+* Attack: By default, Ride isn't an attack skill.
-* Defend: You’ll use Ride to defend against most attacks made against you while you’re on horseback;
+* Defend: You'll use Ride to defend against most attacks made against you while you're on horseback;
 you can also use it to defend when your mount is under attack.

 ### Ride Stunts

-* <em>Animal Ken:</em> You can use Ride as if it were Empathy when you’re communicating with domestic animals; you can also use it as if it were Rapport or Intimidate, but you can only communicate basic ideas and simple directions.
+* <em>Animal Ken:</em> You can use Ride as if it were Empathy when you're communicating with domestic animals; you can also use it as if it were Rapport or Intimidate, but you can only communicate basic ideas and simple directions.
 If you spend a fate point, you can use this stunt on wild animals for the rest of the scene.
 * <em>Ride Like the Wind:</em> You get a +2 to Ride bonuses made to create speed-based advantages.
-* <em>The Whistle:</em> You can spend a fate point and whistle for your horse, and she’ll show up within a few exchanges.
-It has to be <em>your</em> horse, a horse you’ve owned for a while and created a bond with.
-Your horse’s arrival can be improbable, but if the GM deems it impossible that he’d be there, you get your fate point back.
+* <em>The Whistle:</em> You can spend a fate point and whistle for your horse, and she'll show up within a few exchanges.
+It has to be <em>your</em> horse, a horse you've owned for a while and created a bond with.
+Your horse's arrival can be improbable, but if the GM deems it impossible that he'd be there, you get your fate point back.

 ## Survival

-Survival is the skill of living off the land, finding shelter, identifying useful (and dangerous) things out in nature, and generally keeping yourself alive when you’re not near civilization.
+Survival is the skill of living off the land, finding shelter, identifying useful (and dangerous) things out in nature, and generally keeping yourself alive when you're not near civilization.

-* Overcome: When you overcome an obstacle, you’re finding a place to stay during a storm, gathering food for yourself and your friends, tracking a fugitive through the woods, and so forth.
+* Overcome: When you overcome an obstacle, you're finding a place to stay during a storm, gathering food for yourself and your friends, tracking a fugitive through the woods, and so forth.
 Not getting lost is also a big one and, beyond that, navigating from one point of civilization to another.
-* Create an Advantage: Advantages often come in the form of preparations you’ve made beforehand, like setting a snare or gathering firewood.
-An advantage could also represent your knowledge of the land (or an opponent’s lack of knowledge).
-Maybe you know that bush over there has <aspect>Riled Up Vipers</aspect> in it and the guy with the gun doesn’t.
+* Create an Advantage: Advantages often come in the form of preparations you've made beforehand, like setting a snare or gathering firewood.
+An advantage could also represent your knowledge of the land (or an opponent's lack of knowledge).
+Maybe you know that bush over there has <aspect>Riled Up Vipers</aspect> in it and the guy with the gun doesn't.
-* Attack: Survival isn’t used for attack.
+* Attack: Survival isn't used for attack.
-* Defense: Survival isn’t generally used for defense either.
-That said, if the GM wants to model a storm or starvation or some other thing as an attack against you, Survival is the skill you’d be most likely to defend with (either that or Endurance).
+* Defense: Survival isn't generally used for defense either.
+That said, if the GM wants to model a storm or starvation or some other thing as an attack against you, Survival is the skill you'd be most likely to defend with (either that or Endurance).

 ### Survival Stunts

-* <em>Herb Lore:</em> As long as you’re in a natural environment with access to plants and herbs, you can use Survival instead of Lore to treat wounds and sickness.
+* <em>Herb Lore:</em> As long as you're in a natural environment with access to plants and herbs, you can use Survival instead of Lore to treat wounds and sickness.
 * <em>Pathfinder:</em> You never get lost, even in the worst weather, even in unfamiliar surroundings.
-You’ve got an internal compass that’s always right and you always know which way is north and the general direction of major landmarks.
-If you ever find yourself in truly alien surroundings (like maybe you’re in the Folklands and you’ve never been there and don’t know how things work up there), you’re still always allowed to make a Survival roll against Good (+3) opposition to know where you are in relation to landmarks you do know.
+You've got an internal compass that's always right and you always know which way is north and the general direction of major landmarks.
+If you ever find yourself in truly alien surroundings (like maybe you're in the Folklands and you've never been there and don't know how things work up there), you're still always allowed to make a Survival roll against Good (+3) opposition to know where you are in relation to landmarks you do know.
 * <em>Tracker:</em> You get a +2 to Survival rolls made to find and follow tracks in natural environments.